 find . -type f -mtime +30

-This tutorial helps you to find files based on modification days.
+This tutorial described you to find files based on modification days.
 You can also use more options with find command to filter more.